Jamiat Ulema-e-Islam (F): History since 2002

-The JUI-F was also the largest party in the MMA, winning 41 seats in the National Assembly and 29 of the MMA's 48 seats in NWFP in the 2002 elections.
+The JUI (F) was also the largest party in the MMA, winning 41 seats in the National Assembly and 29 of the MMA's 48 seats in NWFP in the 2002 elections.
 Subsequently, Fazlur Rahman became the Leader of the Opposition in 2004 and retained the post till 2007.
-The JUI-F was also part of the current ruling PPP coalition but left the government amidst charges of corruption against one of its members, and information technology minister of the federal cabinet.
-In return for JUI-F support, the PPP-led government-appointed Maulana Sherani, a JUI-F senator without any formal academic training in Islamic jurisprudence, as chairman of the Council of Islamic Ideology in 2010.
-Sherani has frequently spoken out against the government’s legislative efforts, particularly those related to women.
+The JUI (F) was also part of the current ruling PPP coalition but left the government amidst charges of corruption against one of its members, and information technology minister of the federal cabinet.
+In return for JUI (F) support, the PPP-led government-appointed Maulana Sherani, a JUI (F) senator without any formal academic training in Islamic jurisprudence, as chairman of the Council of Islamic Ideology in 2010.
+Sherani has frequently spoken out against the government's legislative efforts, particularly those related to women.
 He opposed a proposed bill on domestic violence stating that domestic violence was not a major issue in Pakistan until women's rights groups appeared and "created" it and that any such legislation hinders the creation of a "true Islamic society".
-Even though the JUI-F no longer remained a coalition partner of PPP, Fazlur Rahman chaired the Kashmir committee during the PPP government and even held the position till the end of PML-N's government in 2018.
+Even though the JUI (F) no longer remained a coalition partner of PPP, Fazlur Rahman chaired the Kashmir committee during the PPP government and even held the position till the end of PML-N's government in 2018.

 Both factions of the JUI have frequently come together on a common platform to oppose American drone strikes in Pakistan's tribal areas, viewing it as a violation of Pakistan's sovereignty.
-For example, following the 2 May 2011 U.S. raid in Abbottabad that led to Osama Bin Laden's killing, the JUI-F, and the JUI-S participated in a multi-party conference in Peshawar, condemning the drone strikes and calling on the government to end logistical support to NATO troops in Afghanistan.
+For example, following the 2 May 2011 U.S. raid in Abbottabad that led to Osama bin Laden's killing, the JUI (F), and the JUI-S participated in a multi-party conference in Peshawar, condemning the drone strikes and calling on the government to end logistical support to NATO troops in Afghanistan.

-On the domestic front, members of the JUI-F have been vocal critics of changes in the blasphemy laws.
-Fazlur Rahman remained silent until his party left the ruling coalition in December 2010, after which he criticized proposals to amend the blasphemy law.
-The JUI-F has also opposed the passage of a bill aimed at preventing domestic violence with its members vowing to fight it "tooth and nail" as, according to them, its passage would "promote Western culture in the Islamic state."
+On the domestic front, members of the JUI (F) have been vocal critics of changes in the blasphemy laws.
+Fazlur Rahman and JUI (F) has also opposed the passage of a bill aimed at preventing domestic violence with its members vowing to fight it "tooth and nail" as, according to them, its passage would "promote Western culture in the Islamic state."

-In 2008, a further (minor) split of JUI-F resulted in the formation of a third faction, known as JUI-N ("N" for Nazryati "Ideological").
+In 2008, a further (minor) split of JUI (F) resulted in the formation of a third faction, known as JUI-N ("N" for Nazryati "Ideological").